Learn something new every day

 More Info... by email

-Some network routers and firewalls implement secure hash algorithms directly in their hardware.
+Some network routers and firewalls implement SHAs directly in their hardware.
 This allows data packets to be authenticated with limited impact on throughput.
-Secure hash algorithm software exists also, including many open source implementations.
-The US National Institute of Standards and Technology (NIST) and the Canadian Communications Security Establishment (CSE) jointly run the Cryptographic Module Verification Program (CMVP).
-This official program certifies the correct operation of secure hash algorithm implementations for sensitive applications.
+Specially designed software is another option, including many open source implementations.
+For instance, the US National Institute of Standards and Technology (NIST) and the Canadian Communications Security Establishment (CSE) jointly run the Cryptographic Module Verification Program (CMVP).
+This official program certifies the correct operation of secure algorithm implementations for sensitive applications.

 The US government has standardized at least six secure hash algorithms.
-SHA-0 and SHA-1 were the earliest incarnations developed in the 1990s.
+SHA-0 and SHA-1 were the earliest models developed in the 1990s.
 The SHA-2 series developed in the 2000s included SHA-224, -256, -384 and -512.
-These are designed such that two documents with different contents generally produce two unique sets of hash values, avoiding hash collisions.
+These are designed such that two documents with different contents generally produce two unique sets of hash values, which is really helpful in terms of avoiding hash collisions.

 The SHA-0 algorithm, first published in 1993 by the NIST, was quickly discontinued after a significant weakness was found.
 It was replaced by SHA-1 in 1995, which includes an extra computational step that addresses the undisclosed problems of SHA-0.
 Both algorithms hash a message of up to 264-1 bits into a 160-bit "digest."
 Both utilize a block size of 512 bits and a word size of 32 bits in their operation.

 SHA-1 is used in some common Internet protocols and security tools.
 These include IPsec, PGP, SSL, S/MIME, SSH and TLS.
 SHA-1 is also typically used as part of the protection scheme for unclassified government documents.
-The private sector utilizes this secure hash algorithm for some sensitive information as well.
-It is scheduled to be retired from general government use in 2010.
+Some parts of the private sector utilize this algorithm for certain sensitive information as well.
+It was formally retired from general government use in 2010, however.

 SHA-224, -256, -384 and -512 were published by the NIST between 2001 and 2004.
 These four algorithms, also known as the SHA-2 family, are generally more robust than SHA-1.
 SHA-224 and SHA-256 utilize the same block, word and maximum input message sizes as SHA-1.
 In contrast, SHA-224 produces a 224-bit digest, while SHA-256 creates a 256-bit digest.
 SHA-384 and SHA-512 increase the block size to 1024 bits, the word size to 64 bits, and the maximum input message length to 2128-1 bits.
 The digest produced by SHA-384 is 384 bits long, while the SHA-512 digest contains 512 bits.